antaldaniel/old_music_dataobservatory_eu/content/publication/listen_local_2020/index.md

 We introduce the idea of the **Slovak Music Database**, a comprehensive, mainly opt-in, opt-out database that of Slovak artists and Slovak music that should be supported by the local content regulation and other policies.
 We also create a Demo Slovak Music Database to understand the problem and scope of the creation of the comprehensive version.

-The project website contains the [Demo Slovak Music Database](https://listenlocal.community/project/demo-sk-music-db/).
+The project website contains the [Demo Slovak Music Database](https://listenlocal.dataobservatory.eu/project/demo-sk-music-db/).

-We also created a [Demo Recommendation System](https://listenlocal.community/project/demo-app/).
-We explain here [why](https://listenlocal.community/post/2020-11-23-alternative-recommendations/).
+We also created a [Demo Recommendation System](https://listenlocal.dataobservatory.eu/project/demo-app/) *which is currently not online*.
+We explain here [why](https://listenlocal.dataobservatory.eu/post/2020-11-23-alternative-recommendations/).

 {{< figure src="/media/img/streaming/listen_local_app_1.png" caption="Screenshot of the first verison of the demo app." numbered="true" >}}